-Therefore, the trust on the quantum device can now be replaced by the (classically verifiable) condition of spatial separation of the different components.
-The security of the protocol would eventually rest on special relativity, in addition to quantum mechanics.
-Note that for any cryptographic protocol to be secure, it is necessary to assume that the components involved cannot communicate with the adversary.
+Therefore, the trust on the quantum device can now be replaced by the condition of non-communication between the different components.
+This condition can be verified through classical means, e.g., by separating the components at a distance so that they do not have time to communicate. \commentout{ Note that for any cryptographic protocol to be secure, it is necessary to assume that the components involved cannot communicate with the adversary.
 Thus throughout the paper we make this assumption on the untrusted device(s) in use.
 Since intra-device communications involve different pairs of components, we treat its restriction a separate item for enforcement or trust.
 Special relativity provides a classically verifiable method for enforcing such a restriction.
-It may not be necessary as there are potentially other alternatives for achieving this goal, or may not be feasible if the duration of no-communication is too long for the distance to be practical.
+It may not be necessary as there are potentially other alternatives for achieving this goal, or may not be feasible if the duration of no-communication is too long for the distance to be practical. }